apache/beam/learning/prompts/documentation-lookup/42_ai_custom_inference.md

 How can I use custom remote inference calls in my Apache Beam pipeline?

 Response:
-The optimal approach for conducting inference within an Apache Beam pipeline is by leveraging the [RunInference API](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.html#apache_beam.ml.inference.RunInference) provided by the Apache Beam SDK.
+The optimal approach for conducting inference within an Apache Beam pipeline is by leveraging the [RunInference API](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.html#apache_beam.ml.inference.RunInference) provided by the Apache Beam Python SDK.
 This feature allows you to seamlessly incorporate ML models into your pipeline or execute remote inference calls.

 When developing custom inference calls, consider the following factors:
 * **API quotas**: heavy loads may lead to reaching API quota limits.
 You can use [`PipelineOptions`](https://beam.apache.org/documentation/programming-guide/#configuring-pipeline-options) to specify the maximum number of parallel API calls.
 Use `direct_num_workers` for the [Direct Runner](https://beam.apache.org/documentation/runners/direct/) or `max_num_workers` for the [Google Cloud Dataflow Runner](https://beam.apache.org/documentation/runners/dataflow/).
 Refer to the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/) for information about other runners.